garrandall/popular-music-data/tracks/pass-the-courvoisier-part-ii-busta-rhymes-p--diddy-pharrell.md

 Everybody sing it now {Pass the Courvoisier}

-(JUMP JUMP!!!!)
+(JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
 Don't this shit make a nigga wanna